 After making sure you are legally compliant at the state level, adapting your operations to accommodate for a new on-site clientele, and determined to what degree you want to brand yourself cannabis-friendly, you can then re-evaluate your entire marketing strategy.

 Marketing to marijuana tourists is not the same as marketing to regular guests.
-For starters many traditional advertising platforms still do not allow marijuana-focused advertising.
+For starters many traditional advertising platforms still do not officially allow marijuana-focused advertising.
 This includes platforms like:

 - Google Adwords